-Angela Strand has served as a member of Board since the consummation of the Business Combination.
+Angela Strand has served as a member of Board since November 2020.
 Ms. Strand is the founder and Managing Director of Strand Strategy, a consulting firm specializing in disruptive technology commercialization.
-She is presently a director and member of the compensation committee, and previously served as interim CEO, chairwoman, chair of the compensation committee and member of the nominating and governance committee for Lordstown Motors (Nasdag: RIDE), Previously, from 2016 to 2020, she served as Vice Chairman of Integrity Applications (Nasdaq:GCTK), including chairman of the nominating and corporate governance and compensation committees, and as a member of the audit committee.
-From April 2017 to December 2018, Ms. Strand served as Vice President of Workhorse Group Inc; from July 2015 to December 2016, she was a co-founder and senior executive of Chanje, a joint venture between Smith Electric Vehicles and FDG Electric Vehicles Ltd. (HK: 729HK); and from 2011 to 2015, she served as the Chief Marketing Officer and Head of Business Development and Government Affairs for Smith Electric Vehicles.
-In 2018, she was a founder of In-Charge, an electric vehicle infrastructure solutions provider.
+She previously served as Chairwoman and Chair of the nominating and governance committee of SEA Electric, which merged with Exro Technologies ((TSX: EXRO) and USA (OTCQB: EXROF)) in March 2024.
+She also previously served as interim Chief Executive Officer, Chairwoman, Chair of the compensation committee and member of the nominating and governance committee for Lordstown Motors during her tenure from 2020 to 2024.
+From 2016 to 2020, Ms. Strand served as Vice Chairman of Integrity Applications (Nasdaq:GCTK), including chairman of the nominating and corporate governance and compensation committees, and as a member of the audit committee.
+From April 2017 to December 2018, Ms. Strand served as Vice President of Workhorse Group Inc; from July 2015 to December 2016, she was a cofounder and senior executive of Chanje, a joint venture between Smith Electric Vehicles and FDG Electric Vehicles Ltd. (HK: 729HK); and from 2011 to 2015, she served as the Chief Marketing Officer and Head of Business Development and Government Affairs for Smith Electric Vehicles.
+In 2018, she co-founded In-Charge, an electric vehicle infrastructure solutions provider.
 Ms. Strand has also served in various management and executive roles at medical device, biotech and digital health firms.
 Ms. Strand is a named inventor with seven issued patents.
-Ms. Strand holds a B.Sc. in Communications and an MBA in Marketing from the University of Tennessee.
+Ms. Strand holds a Bachelor of Science degree in Communications and an M.B.A in Marketing from the University of Tennessee.
 We believe Ms. Strand is well-qualified to serve as a member of the Board due to her business leadership, her contacts in and knowledge of the EV industry and her public company experience.